 Details of Incident

-Officers were called at around 7.30am on Thursday 16 April to Crowstone Road, Westcliff.
+Officers were first called at around 7.30am on Thursday 16 April to reports of a collision in Crowstone Road, Westcliff, involving a white Mercedes C Class and a man.
+The vehicle left the area following the collision.

-The Mercedes was found abandoned in Britannia Road a short time later.
-It has since been recovered and forensically examined.
-Enquiries established that the car had been stolen from an address in Sutton Road, Southend, during the early hours of the morning, at around 1am.
+Shortly after the collision, the Mercedes was found abandoned in Britannia Road.
+Enquiries later established that the car had been stolen from an address in Sutton Road, Southend, during the early hours of Thursday 16 April, at around 1am.

 Alternatively, you can call us on 101, citing incident 177 of 16 April.